-You need to to understand climate change and weather vocabulary if you want to read the news in English or participate in serious discussions about science, politics, or human affairs.
-The reading selections and practice activities below will give you the vocabulary you need.
+You need to understand climate change and weather vocabulary to read the news or discuss science (or politics!) in English .
+The reading selections and exercises below will give you the vocabulary you need.

-These short, mostly simple articles explain the basic concepts of weather and climate change, and give you the vocabulary to talk about it.
+These short articles explain the basic concepts of weather and climate change.

-Each time you read a new word you get a little better understanding of how and when it is used.
-That's why reading a number of different perspectives on the same subject helps you learn vocabulary.
+Each time you read a new word you get a little better understanding of how and when to use it.
+That's why reading several perspectives on the same subject helps you learn vocabulary.

 Background: some effects of climate change.

 Key vocabulary for understanding weather, climate, and global warming.

 This article discusses areas of certainty and disagreement among climate scientists.
 (Certainties: climate change is happening, and human activities are pushing it.
 Disagreement: how much? how fast? is it reversible?)

 Compare this article with the pictures and ideas in this TED talk.
 Are they saying the same thing?
 It’s great English practice if you can summarize three key thoughts from the TED talk or the article.

 Voice of American (Learning English) News added an article on climate action concerns after the 2016 American election.
 They also have a useful glossary explaining less common words in the article.